 Students may be issued a detention for poor behavior.
-A detention requires attendance at an assigned 60 minute silent period from 3:15-4:15 p.m., or during a recess (non-instructional time).
+A detention requires attendance at an assigned 60 minute silent/homework period from 3:15 - 4:15 p.m., or during a recess (non-instructional time).
 When a detention is issued, a detention notice will be given to the student stating the reason and the date and room for the detention to be served.
-Parents will be notified by the detention issuing teacher; then written notice of the detention will be sent home for parental signature.
-Detention notice must be returned the following day.
+Parents will be notified by the detention issuing teacher; then written notice or phone call of the detention will be used for parental notification.